Black Sabbath: 1992–1997: Martin rejoins, Cross Purposes, and Forbidden

 Drummer Vinny Appice left the band following the reunion show to rejoin Ronnie James Dio's solo band, later appearing on Dio's Strange Highways and Angry Machines.
 Iommi and Butler enlisted former Rainbow drummer Bobby Rondinelli, and reinstated former vocalist Tony Martin.
 The band returned to the studio to work on new material, although the project was not originally intended to be released under the Black Sabbath name.
 As Geezer Butler explains:

 Under pressure from their record label, the band released their seventeenth studio album, Cross Purposes, on 8 February 1994, under the Black Sabbath name.
 The album received mixed reviews, with Blender giving the album two stars, calling Soundgarden's 1994 album Superunknown "a far better Sabbath album than this by-the-numbers potboiler".
 AllMusic's Bradley Torreano called Cross Purposes "the first album since Born Again that actually sounds like a real Sabbath record".
-The album just missed the Top 40 in the UK reaching number 41, and also reached 122 on the Billboard 200 in the U.S. Cross Purposes contained the song "Evil Eye", which was co-written by Van Halen guitarist Eddie Van Halen, although uncredited because of record label restrictions.
-Touring in support of Cross Purposes began in February with Morbid Angel and Motörhead in the U.S. The band filmed a live performance at the Hammersmith Apollo on 13 April 1994, which was released on VHS accompanied by a CD, titled Cross Purposes Live.
+The album just missed the Top 40 in the UK reaching number 41, and also reached 122 on the Billboard 200 in the US Cross Purposes contained the song "Evil Eye", which was co-written by Van Halen guitarist Eddie Van Halen, although uncredited because of record label restrictions.
+Touring in support of Cross Purposes began in February with Morbid Angel and Motörhead in the US The band filmed a live performance at the Hammersmith Apollo on 13 April 1994, which was released on VHS accompanied by a CD, titled Cross Purposes Live.
 After the European tour with Cathedral and Godspeed in June 1994, drummer Bobby Rondinelli quit the band and was replaced by original Black Sabbath drummer Ward for five shows in South America.

 Following the touring cycle for Cross Purposes, bassist Geezer Butler quit the band for the second time.
 "I finally got totally disillusioned with the last Sabbath album, and I much preferred the stuff I was writing to the stuff Sabbath were doing".
 Butler formed a solo project called GZR, and released Plastic Planet in 1995.
 The album contained the song "Giving Up the Ghost", which was critical of Tony Iommi for carrying on with the Black Sabbath name, with the lyrics: You plagiarised and parodied / the magic of our meaning / a legend in your own mind / left all your friends behind / you can't admit that you're wrong / the spirit is dead and gone ("I heard it's something about me..." said Iommi.
 "I had the album given to me a while back.
 I played it once, then somebody else had it, so I haven't really paid any attention to the lyrics...
 It's nice to see him doing his own thing – getting things off his chest.
 I don't want to get into a rift with Geezer.
 He's still a friend."